yoko-vicky/yoko-vicky/README.md

 ![cover-image](./images/github-bg2.png)

+🚀 I'm currently open to remote opportunities (freelance or full-time) — especially roles that value UX-aware development and async collaboration.

 I bridge the gap between structure and interaction —
 bringing clarity to products and teams through thoughtful design and development.